Fort Yellowstone, Wyoming – Preserving the First National Park

 Fort Yellowstone by Hugh Crandall, National Park Service

-From 1886 until the creation of the National Park Service in 1916, the United States Army was responsible for the administration and management of Yellowstone National Park.
-However, the park was established in 1872, and for the intervening years, it suffered neglect at the hands of poachers and vandals.
+From 1886 until the creation of the National Park Service in 1916, the United States Army administered and managed Yellowstone National Park.
+However, the park was established in 1872, and for the intervening years, it suffered neglect from poachers and vandals.

 Camp Sheridan, Yellowstone, Wyoming about 1900.

-The first National Park in the country, the Federal Government had to learn, over several years, what would work best for administering the park.
+Because the Federal Government administered the first National Park in the country, it had to learn over several years what would work best for park administration.
 In 1872, Nathaniel P. Langford was appointed as the first superintendent of Yellowstone.
-However, there was no money available for a salary, so he was forced to make his living elsewhere and, during his five-year term, entered the park only twice.
+However, there was no funding for a salary, so he was forced to earn his living elsewhere and, during his five-year term, entered the park only twice.
 The second superintendent was Philetus Norris, who volunteered for the position.
-Reporting on the problems that he witnessed firsthand, Congress finally provided funds for a salary and a minimal amount to operate the park.
+Reporting on the problems he witnessed firsthand, Congress finally provided funds for a salary and a minimal amount to operate the park.

 Additional superintendents followed, but without adequate help, Yellowstone’s natural resources were being destroyed as poachers killed animals, souvenir hunters broke off pieces of geological formations, and developers established numerous tourist camps.
 The good intentions of these early administrators were no match for their lack of experience, funds, and manpower.